You Young: 2024–2025 season: Suspension

-In June 2024, You received a one-year suspension from the South Korean national team for both drinking alcohol with teammate, Lee Hae-in, and for allegedly taking illicit photographs of her teammate Lee Hae-in and sending them to Lee's underaged boyfriend without his consent during an overseas training camp held in Varese, Italy, from May 15–28, 2024.
+In June 2024, You received a one-year suspension from the South Korean national team for both drinking alcohol with teammate, Lee Hae-in, and for allegedly taking illicit photographs of her teammate Lee Hae-in and sending them to Lee's underaged boyfriend without her consent during an overseas training camp held in Varese, Italy, from May 15–28, 2024.
 As a result, You missed the entirety of the 2024–25 figure skating season.
 Having initially been assigned to compete at 2024 Skate America and 2024 Finlandia Trophy, her name was later withdrawn from both events.